aaronccasanova/aacc/packages/glob-workers/README.md

 ## CLI Options

 ```
---glob, -g (string): The glob pattern of files to process.
+-g, --glob <pattern>...
+Glob pattern of files to process.
 This option can be provided multiple times.
---glob-cwd (string): Overrides the default glob `cwd` e.g. process.cwd()
+--glob-cwd <path>              Override current working directory when glob matching.
+--glob-dot                     Allow patterns to match entries that begin with a period (.).
---glob-ignore (string): Ignore pattern for glob matching.
+--glob-ignore <pattern>...
+Ignore pattern for glob matching.
+This option can be provided multiple times.

---worker, -w (string): Path to the worker module.
+-w, --worker <path>            Path to the worker module.
---worker-cwd (string): Overrides the default `cwd` when resolving the worker module e.g. process.cwd()
+--worker-cwd <path>            Override current working directory when resolving worker module.
---worker-max-files (number): Overrides the max number of files concurrently processed by each worker thread.
+--worker-max-files <number>    Override max number of files concurrently processed by each worker thread.

---max-workers (number): Override the max number of worker threads.
+--max-workers <number>         Override max number of worker threads.
---verbose, -v (boolean): Output debug information.
+-v, --verbose                  Output debug information.
+-h, --help                     Output help information about glob-workers.
 ```

 ## JavaScript API